Ahmed-Wafik/Ahmed-Wafik/README.md

 - **Tools & Platforms:** Firebase, REST APIs, Git, CI/CD, Jira, Figma
 - **Other:** Unit & Widget Testing, Localization, Responsive Design

+### 📱 Highlighted Projects

+- [Dar Alsabaek App](https://daralsabaek.com/) An App that allows the customer to buy or sell physical gold online from the company’s website or mobile app.

+- [MASAR](https://tafeel.com/newred/en/) Masar system is a product for handling digital transformation in KSA.
+- [MASAR-Lite](https://tafeel.com/newred/en/) Maasr lite is light version of MASAR which make for specific clients.